scottietie/simplesshd/README.md

 # simplesshd

 Purpose
-simplesshd is a minimal, self-contained SSH server written in Go.
+simplesshd is a minimal, self-contained SSH/SFTP server written in Go.
+It is a single binary—no extra keys, certificates, or config files required.
-It is intended for experimental or transient environments—freshly-built hosts, embedded systems, CI sandboxes—where you need a quick, debug-friendly secure shell without installing a full OpenSSH stack.
+Use it in experimental or transient environments (freshly-built hosts, embedded systems, CI sandboxes) when you need a quick, debug-friendly secure shell or SFTP access without installing a full OpenSSH stack.

 Build
 1. go mod tidy